 Achieving sustainable access to funding

-In 2017-18, QTC raised $7 billion of term debt to meet its clients’ annual funding requirements and refinance debt maturities.
-QTC also undertook an additional $3.5 billion pre-funding, reducing future borrowing programs.
-During the year, QTC issued a new 2030 benchmark bond and 2022 floating rate note to further smooth and extend its maturity profile and diversify its investor base.
+In 2018–19, Queensland Treasury Corporation (QTC) raised $8 billion of term debt to meet its annual funding requirement.
+QTC also undertook an additional $2 billion pre-funding, reducing future borrowing programs.
+Following the announcement of the 2019–20 borrowing program on 11 June, QTC raised a further $2.4 billion to 30 June 2019.
+During the year, QTC issued a new 2029 benchmark bond, a 2023 floating rate note and a 2029 green bond to further smooth and extend its maturity profile and diversify its investor base.

-QTC continued to demonstrate its reputation as a premium issuer with its investors, through the high-quality execution of term debt issuance.
-Using the strength of its AA+ credit rating, QTC provided the market with diverse, liquid lines that resulted in $10.5 billion being successfully raised for the Queensland Government’s current and future borrowing and refinancing requirements.
+QTC continued to maintain its reputation as a premium issuer with its investors, through the high-quality execution of term debt issuance, using the strength of its AA+ credit rating.
+QTC provided the market with diverse, liquid lines that resulted in approximately $10 billion being successfully raised prior to the announcement of QTC’s 2019–20 borrowing program for the Queensland Government’s current and future borrowing and refinancing requirements.

-The original estimated term debt requirement for 2017-18 was $6.8 billion.
-This was revised up to $7 billion following the Government’s Mid-Year Fiscal and Economic Review, released in December 2017.
+The original estimated term debt requirement for 2018–19 was $8 billion.
+This was unchanged following the Government’s Mid-Year Fiscal and Economic Review, released in December 2018.

-QTC undertook a range of activities to complete its annual borrowing program and support its bonds in the market, including:
+QTC undertook a range of activities up to 30 June 2019 to complete its annual 2018–19 borrowing program, start the 2019–20 borrowing program and support its bonds in the market, including:

-- issuing $8 billion of benchmark bonds, including one new benchmark bond maturing in 2030
+- issuing more than $9 billion of benchmark bonds, including one new benchmark bond maturing in 2029

-- issuing one new floating rate note maturing in 2022, and
+- issuing $1.7 billion of a floating rate note maturing in 2023

 QTC maintained its focus on providing its Fixed Income Distribution Group and investor base with flexibility and transparency.

-QTC’s issuance strategy continues to support its commitment to a diverse range of funding sources to complement its core A$ benchmark bonds.
-This diversity has seen it utilise a variety of instruments in the past year, including bond maturities out to 30 years and a new floating rate note.
+QTC’s issuance strategy continues to support its commitment to a diverse range of funding sources, complementing its core AUD benchmark bonds and offering investors flexibility in their investment options.
+This diversity has seen it use a variety of instruments in the past year, including bond maturities out to 30 years, a new green bond and a new floating rate note.
 Investor demand remained solid for QTC’s primary issuance, with all public issuances oversubscribed.

-In May 2018, QTC released its first Green Bond Report which detailed the allocation of proceeds from its inaugural issuance.
-It also announced that QTC has become a programmatic issuer of Climate Bonds Initiative (CBI) certified green bonds, an increase to its eligible project pool to more than AUD4 billion and enhancements to its green bond approach.
+In June 2019, QTC received verification of its green bond eligible project pool of more than $5.8 billion, with the addition of water infrastructure providing added diversity to the pool.
 These developments increase the scope and ability for future green bond issuance to support the State Government’s focus on transitioning to a low-carbon economy.

 QTC continued to focus on activities to expand its investor base, delivering an effective domestic and global investor relationship program during the year.
-Open and transparent communication with the market remains a focus.
-QTC continued to regularly engage with both its Fixed Income Distribution Group and investors through its funding and markets team.
+QTC hosted a successful global investor conference in Brisbane in collaboration with a major bank partner.
+Open and transparent communication with current and future investors on Queensland’s economy and funding program has kept the market fully-informed and will continue to be a focus.
+QTC also continued to regularly engage with both its Fixed Income Distribution Group and investors through its Funding and Markets Division.